Frequently Asked Questions/FAQ

 How high can Attributes become?

-By default Superior (x3) is the highest innate level one can achieve (Exception: Antagonists).
+By default Superior (x3) is the highest innate level one can achieve (Exception: Teachers, Antagonists).

 It is possible to reach a temporary niveau that is beyond Superior through the usage of

-This means that all buffs have no effect if an attribute is already at Uber.
+All buffs have no effect if an attribute is already at their respective limits.

 Below is a chart displaying the different stages of attribute levels.